ryanascherr/quiz/README.md

 ## Description

-Users can brush up on their JavaScript knowledge by taking a brief quiz on sime of the fundamentals.
+Users can brush up on their JavaScript knowledge by taking a brief quiz on some of the fundamentals of the language.
 Useful for veterans and novices alike, users can keep track of their progress via their high scores.

 ## Installation